Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Underground/Hidden Study.md

 > <br>
 >
 >> [!boxed|no-t]
->> The letters document in detail years of secrets, both British and Russian, sold by Squire Beaver to Harriet Adder during his career as a spy.
-Letters since Harriet's death are addressed to her previous subordinates and get increasingly angry in tone, suggesting he viewed himself as her natural successor and wished to lead the organisation.
+>> The letters document in detail years of secrets, both British and Russian, sold by Squire Beaver to `= [[Ghosts of the Damned]].Villain` during his career as a spy.
+Letters since `= [[Ghosts of the Damned]].Villain`'s death are addressed to her previous subordinates and get increasingly angry in tone, suggesting he viewed himself as her natural successor and wished to lead the organisation.
 >^Letters

 > [!recite|nbrd no-i]- `= [[Ghosts of the Damned]].ChefRussian` File